-Note: Per Google's Delegation of Authority documentation, “Only users with access to the Admin APIs can access the Admin SDK Reports API, therefore your service account needs to impersonate one of those users to access the Admin SDK Reports API.”
-In other words, you must provide the email address of one of your Workspace users with admin console access so that the module can use the account to fetch your Google logs.
+Important: Per Google's Delegation of Authority documentation, “Only users with access to the Admin APIs can access the Admin SDK Reports API, therefore your service account needs to impersonate one of those users to access the Admin SDK Reports API.”
+In other words, you must provide the email address of one of your Workspace users with admin console access so the module can use the account to fetch your Google logs.

 To add a module on an existing sensor and provide credentials:

 - Click the sensor on which you want to add a module.

 - On the detail page for the sensor, scroll down and click Add Module.